9 Communication

 • Researchgate

 All have a different purpose and type of engagement.
+They can be used for interacting with others about science, learning about new research and papers, finding out about jobs and fellowships, learning and discussing methods, discussing topics about how we do science, professional development, mental health and expectations around science and graduate school, and is a great venue for bringing ones whole self to the science.
 Think deliberately about how (and if) you want to use these tools.
 Using social media as part of your science communication portfolio can be useful and is popular, but it is not a requirement to be a successful scientist.

 9.6 Contributing to regional publications